Spooni-Development/spooni_development_website/docs/mico.md

       href: logo.png
 ---

-# M  I  C  O - Multiple Interior Collision Object
+# M  I  C  O - Massive Interior Combined Object

 ## Introduction

-MICO, short for Multiple Interior Collision Object, is a revolutionary system designed to enhance the interior mapping experience for RedM servers.
+MICO, short for Massive Interior Combined Object, is a revolutionary system designed to enhance the interior mapping experience for RedM servers.
 Developed to address the limitations of conventional MLOs (Moveable Interior Loader) in custom mapping, MICO offers a wide array of features aimed at optimizing performance and improving the immersion of interior spaces.

 ## Evolution of Interior Mapping